amandazlu/IDD_Final_Project/README.md

 ## TO DO LIST:

+- make it fun to play

+- add knob to stove that indicates higher/lower and also restricts the movement past a specific rotation
+- hinge to restrict pan from moving upwards
-- show beats on the frontend
+- make the knifeboard stronger

+- sound design
-- frontend: show instruments movement with real actions
+- frontend: show instruments movement with real actions - animation
-- design/create physical prototypes
-- create hold notes for both mixing bowl AND pan
+- change the note UI to demonstrate the different actions
+- instructions modal on the screen and help button

+- start our report

+## DONE
+- restart button on the screen
+- 3-2-1 countdown